Bagan95/FadeFrameUIParty/README.md

 Extract the FadeFrameUIParty-main.zip file to your WoW folder where you have your addons installed "\Interface\AddOns"

-Make sure the addon folder you just downloaded is named **FadeFrameUIPARTY** and not FadeFrameUIParty-main or FadeFrameUIParty-1.X.X.zip, otherwise it will not show up ingame.
+Make sure the addon folder you just downloaded is named **FadeFrameUIParty** and not FadeFrameUIParty-main or FadeFrameUIParty-1.X.X.zip, otherwise it will not show up ingame.

 Should look like this: "\Interface\AddOns\FadeFrameUIParty"